lowRISC/opentitan/sw/device/lib/dif/README.md

   * Scalar arguments must not be declared `const` or `volatile` (cv-qualified) in DIF signatures.

-* DIFs must use enum return codes rather than booleans for reporting errors.
-If a DIF can either error or instead produce a value, it must return an enum return code, and use an out-parameter for returning the produced value.
+* DIFs must use one of the `result_t` enums described above rather than booleans for reporting errors.
+If a DIF can either error or instead produce a value, it must return a `result_t`, and use an out-parameter for returning the produced value.
-  * DIF libraries must have a general return code enum called `dif_<ip>_result_t`.
-It must define the following constants (in this order):
-    * `kDif<ip>Ok`, with value 0, to denote the call succeeded.
-    * `kDif<ip>Error`, with value 1, to denote a non-specific error happened during the call.
-This is for the `default:` case of enum switches (as noted below), and for assertion errors (usually where the function has already caused side-effects so `kDif<ip>BadArg` cannot be used).
-    * `kDif<ip>BadArg`, with value 2, to denote that the caller supplied incorrect arguments.
-This value must only be returned if the function has not caused any side-effects.
-  * DIF libraries should define specific return code enums for operations that fail in more specific ways.
-These specific return code enums can be shared between multiple DIFs that fail in the same way.

-    These more specific return code types must be named `dif_<ip>_<operation>_result_t`, and their constants must be prefixed with `kDif<ip><operation>`. `<operation>` need not correspond to a DIF name if the return codes are shared between DIFs.

-    The first three constants in these specific enums must define the following
-    constants:
-    * `kDif<ip><operation>Ok`, with value `kDif<ip>Ok`,
-    * `kDif<ip><operation>Error`, with value `kDif<ip>Error`, and
-    * `kDif<ip><operation>BadArg`, with value `kDif<ip>BadArg`.

-    Additional, specific return code constants must all be defined after these three general constants, and may cover more specific forms of the return codes defined above, including more specific reasons arguments are invalid.

   * DIFs must document the meaning of each return code constant, including the required ones above, with a Doxygen comment per declaration.
 This comment must include whether returning this error code could have left the hardware